juaml/harmonize_project/README.md

 ## Requirements

 The environment can be installed using the `pyproject.toml` file in this repository.
-This project requires [Poetry](https://python-poetry.org/) for managing dependencies.

 ## Installation